Mark Venus: Coaching career

 Venus was hired as Hibernian assistant manager by his former Ipswich Town teammate Tony Mowbray in 2004.
 Venus also registered as a player for Hibs, but played in only one match before ending his playing career.
 Their contracts were extended in September 2006.

 Venus returned to the West Midlands in October 2006 by following Mowbray to West Bromwich Albion.
 Their first game in charge was a Black Country derby against Wolves, where Venus had spent the bulk of his playing career.
-They had their contract extended until June 20111 in February 2008.
+They had their contract extended until June 2011 in February 2008.

 Venus was appointed Celtic assistant manager on 16 June 2009, again following Mowbray.
 After Mowbray was sacked as Celtic manager in March 2010, Venus and Peter Grant also left the club.

 Venus was appointed assistant manager of Middlesbrough on 26 October 2010, working again with Mowbray.
 After Mowbray was sacked by Middlesbrough in October 2013, Venus was made caretaker manager.
 Middlesbrough chairman Steve Gibson commented that Venus was on the shortlist of candidates to be the next permanent manager.
 On 25 October he led Middlesbrough to a 4–0 win over Doncaster Rovers.
 Mark Venus' tenure as caretaker manager came to an end on 13 November when Aitor Karanka was appointed as the new Middlesbrough head coach.

 Venus joined Coventry City in June 2015 as technical director.
 After the resignation of Tony Mowbray on 29 September 2016 he was made caretaker manager.

+In June 2017, Venus was once again appointed assistant to Mowbray, taking charge of recently relegated League One club Blackburn Rovers.
+The duo guided the club straight back to the Championship, a 1–0 victory over Doncaster Rovers in April 2018 securing their promotion.
+The duo departed the club at the end of the 2021–22 season.

+In September 2022, he once again reunited with Mowbray, appointed his assistant head coach at Championship club Sunderland.
+Following Mowbray's sacking in December 2023, Venus also departed the club.

+In January 2024, just a month after his Sunderland departure, he was back in football following Mowbray to Birmingham City as assistant manager.
+After Mowbray temporarily stepped down for medical reasons on 19 February, Venus took over as caretaker, and a month later, when Mowbray took formal medical leave and Gary Rowett came in as interim manager, Venus also took extended leave.
+Mowbray confirmed in May that he would not be returning to Birmingham, and Venus left the club on 4 June.